-Most life is bacteria and other tiny things.
+Most living things are bacteria and other types of tiny single-celled organisms.

 A body is the emergent phenomena when huge colonies of cells cooperate and act as a single unit.
 There are four major classifications - animals, plants, fungi, and protists.